ericdc1/Dapper.SimpleCRUD/README.md

 ---------------------
 Dapper.SimpleCRUD has a basic test suite in the [test project](https://github.com/ericdc1/dapper.SimpleCRUD/blob/master/Dapper.SimpleCRUD.Tests/Tests.cs)

+There is also a sample website showing working examples of the the core functionality in the [demo website](https://github.com/ericdc1/Dapper.SimpleCRUD/tree/master/DemoWebsite)

 Future
 ---------------------
 I am considering the following based on feedback: